Traveling with chronic health issues can present some sticking points, but in most cases, shouldn’t prevent you from taking a trip.

 With proper planning and these important tips, you can have as good a time traveling as anyone — maybe even more so!

 Editor’s Note: We updated this article in September 2022 to keep the info up to date.

-CONTENTS – In this article, you will learn the most important tips for traveling with a chronic health condition, including:
+CONTENTS – In this article, you will learn the most important tips for traveling with chronic health issues, including:

 - What Counts as a Chronic Condition?

 - Tips for Managing Chronic Health Conditions While Traveling

 - 5. Do Your Research